 Under SEAD 4, App.
 A, ¶ 2(c), the ultimate determination of whether to grant a security clearance must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole-person concept.
-Moreover, I have evaluated the various aspects of this case in light of the totality of the record evidence and have not merely performed a piecemeal analysis.
+Moreover, I have evaluated the various aspects of this case in light of the totality of the record evidence and have not merely performed a piecemeal analysis.17

-There is some evidence mitigating Applicant's conduct.
-Applicant is a 46-year-old employee of a defense contractor serving as a desktop support specialist with his current employer since March 2017.
-A 1991 high school graduate, Applicant earned an Associate's degree in 2012, as well as some additional college credits.
+There is very little evidence mitigating Applicant's conduct.
+Applicant is a 39-yearold employee of a defense contractor.
+He has been serving as a service technician with his current employer since October 2016.